Al Ferrara: After baseball

 The Dodgers put Ferrara to work in their community relations department in July 2009.
-He visits elementary schools and reads Dr. Seuss books to the kids; he cautions teens about the evils of alcohol, tobacco and drugs; and he entertains guests at some Dodger home games.
-He lives with his companion of over 35 years, Kay Donno.
+He visited elementary schools and read Dr. Seuss books to the kids; he cautioned teens about the evils of alcohol, tobacco and drugs; and he entertained guests at some Dodger home games.
+He at one point lived with Kay Donno, who by 2013 was his companion of over 35 years.

 Ferrara was previously married twice, once at age 20 and again at age 30.
-He has a son, Al Ferrara III of West Islip, New York, a daughter-in-law Maureen, and two grandchildren, Alfred IV and Samantha.
+He had a son, Al Ferrara III of West Islip, New York, a daughter-in-law Maureen, and two grandchildren, Alfred IV and Samantha.

+Ferrara died from pneumonia on November 15, 2024, at the age of 84.